 Image 1: An image of a young man operating on a PCB

-Before going into the steps that you need to follow to etch your PCB at home, remember that the above materials and equipment are a must-have.
+Before going into the steps, you need to follow to etch your PCB at home, remember that the above materials and equipment are a must-have.
 Otherwise, you may end up not working as expected on the PCB.

 For instance, if you lack rubber gloves, you may end up straining your hands.
 On the other hand, if you don't have steel wool or Sandpaper with you.
 It will be difficult for you to clean the top oxide layer of the copper material in addition to the photoresist layer of your PCB.
 Sanded surfaces do allow the image from your paper to stick better to stick in the right way.